Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/microservice_architecture_overview/README.md

 ---

+## Adding a Git repository link to your personal folder

-## How to place a link to your Git repository in your personal folder for the practical task
+Consider placing a link to your Git repository in your personal folder for the practical task instead of uploading an archive.

 In the folder you access through the link provided by Avalia Kicker bot, add a link to your Git repository:
 - Click on the "New" button.